 Great communication is imperative for a successful project.
 It’s especially critical in construction projects.
+Good communication is an important element in what to look for in a Project Manager.
 Your ideal project manager is less worried about their preferred communication style, and is more focused on communicating.
 Project managers communicate with their teammates, subcontractors and customers based on their preferred method.
 Via email, text, phone call, in person, over coffee, etc. Your project manager needs to understand that they don’t just need to communicate with the construction team.
-A good project manager knows communication with the customer is also highly crucial.
+Knowing how to communicate with a customer is highly crucial for a project manager.

 2 – Team Player

-Usually people make up your construction team, so the project manager must understand and practice trust, teamwork and task delegation.
-A great project manager trusts their team, and delegates tasks to those people, all while remaining approachable if any issues arise.
-Teamwork is essential to not only getting work done, but also dealing with issues when they arise.
+Usually, people make up your construction team.
+Therefore, the project manager must understand and practice trust, teamwork and task delegation.
+A great project manager trusts their team and delegates tasks to those people.
+In addition, they do this all while remaining approachable if any issues arise.
+Teamwork is essential to not only getting work done, but also dealing with issues when they come up.

 3 – Organized

-A good project manager knows how to write strong project plan, and more importantly, keep it up to date.
-The project plan should be high-level but also detailed.
+Additionally, a good project manager knows how to write a strong project plan, and more importantly, keep it up to date.
+Also, the project plan should be high-level but also detailed.

-The high-level version of the plan communicates to leadership and to the customer the project’s tasks, such as signing contract, pre-deposit, demolition, prep work, etc. Leadership and customers usually only want to see when something is going to be “finished” versus all of the steps that go into each task.
+The high-level version of the plan communicates leadership.
+And to the customer it communicates the project’s tasks, such as signing contract, pre-deposit, demolition, prep work, etc. Leadership and customers usually only want to see when something is going to be “finished” versus all of the steps that go into each task.

 The detailed plan communicates to the project team not only the task’s completion dates, but all the steps in between.
 This helps keep all of your people in the field on the same page regarding what needs to be done first in a long line of tasks to meet a due date.
 With Projul, it’s easy to see what tasks are next, and who is assigned to each task.
 This makes it easy on leadership, customers, subcontractors and most importantly your team to see what’s going on at a glance.